What is it?

 Scholars across multiple disciplines are spearheading efforts to make their voices heard.
 Leading sociologists have spoken of the importance of fashioning a “public sociology” that could address varied publics and cooperate more closely with journalists; similar discussions have taken place in other disciplines.
 But the tools needed for communicating with multiple audiences and across varied formats, and practicing public scholarship, are difficult for scholars to access.
 The Public Engagement Project (PEP) aims to be a clearinghouse at Rutgers for scholarly engagement in public issues.
 It offers hands-on training for those who wish to communicate social knowledge to different publics, including activists, journalists, thought leaders, public policy professionals, and the general public.

-Many Rutgers faculty in the social sciences and humanities are world-class scholars; sharing their ideas with a larger public will enhance the visibility, and showcase the quality of their work.
+Many Rutgers faculty are world-class scholars; sharing their ideas with a larger public will enhance the visibility, and showcase the quality of their work.
 In addition, encouraging scholars to communicate with both academic audiences and the lay public is an essential step toward sustaining a vision of “tomorrow’s university.”
 We believe that universities are and will no longer be isolated “ivory towers” but instead are key players in national and international conversations about social issues and public policies – a conversation enhanced by the flourishing of digital and social media.